FK Rosoman 83

-FK Rosoman 83 (ФК Росоман 83) is a football club based in the village of Rosoman, near Kavadarci, North Macedonia.
+FK Rosoman 83 (ФК Росоман 83) is a football club based in the town of Rosoman, near Kavadarci, North Macedonia.
 They are currently competing in the Macedonian Third League (South Division).

 History

 The club was founded in 1983.

 In club's history Rosoman 83 competed in the Macedonian Second League.
 On 24 April 2020, 26-year old club captain Sashko Gelov died of his injuries sustained in a car accident a few days earlier.